simonsarris/site-simonsarris/src/markdown-pages/goals2020.md

   </div>
 </div>

+*June update: I sunk a tractor near here and made it somewhat uglier :D*

 18. Start a book of fables, try to self-publish it before the end of 2021?
 I have only some notes for this so far, I really don't know how long it will take.

 *May update: started a collection, but it's small so far.*

+*August update: Through my [newsletter](https://simonsarris.substack.com) I now have several, which I will start the collection nicely.*

 19. Learn the basics of timber framing.
 Maybe use 5. and 6. as practice for this.

-*Did some very rudimentary stuff with the chook house.*
+*Did some very rudimentary stuff with the chook house.
+August: Practicing some techniques for the wood storage, too.*

 20. Furnish another bedroom in the house.
 We just got our guest bedroom a bed and mattress (don't all visit at once guys) but it needs everything else.

+*August update: this is 30% complete*

 21. Build shelves for the kitchen, just one level, right above the tile